Elkfox/shopify-theme-framework/docs/_documentation/vendor-scripts.md

 handle: "vendor-scripts"
 category: "scripts"
 ---
-Concrete ships with a few javascript libraries.
+Concrete ships with a few JavaScript libraries.
 These are minified into the `assets/vendor.js` file, or if you are working in Slate they are in individual files in `src/scripts/vendor/`.

 #### [Modernizr](https://modernizr.com/)
 Modernizr is used to add features to older browsers and different devices.
 We have included a lightweight custom build of Modernizr that only includes the features that we require.
 This custom build can be viewed and modified [here](https://modernizr.com/download/?-csstransforms-csstransforms3d-flexbox-placeholder-svg-touchevents-domprefixes-prefixes-setclasses-testallprops-testprop-teststyles).